Our Vision

 Meet the Team

-Sheila Johnson, Managing Provider
+Sheila Johnson, CSW-PIP, QMHP Managing Provider

 Sheila Johnson, MSW, CSW-PIP, QMHP specializes in psychotherapy utilizing TF-CBT, EMDR, DBT.
 Sheila is a trauma-informed therapist focused on helping people overcome emotional and psychological impact of traumatic events.
 This type of therapy is effective for various forms of trauma, including abuse, accidents, national disasters and combat experience.
 Individuals process traumatic memories, understanding the response and developing coping strategies to manage distressing symptoms through therapy.